 Generously grease waffle iron using cooking spray.
-Cook one piece of dough at a time, place dough in middle of waffle iron, close and cook until outside is crispy and center is cooked through.
-This will vary in time depending on heat level and waffle iron used.
-Watch carefully, sugar will burn if cooked at too high temperature.
+Cook one piece of dough at a time, placing dough in middle of waffle iron, close and cook until outside is crispy and center is cooked through.
+Cooking time will vary depending on heat level and waffle iron used.
+Watch carefully, as sugar will burn if cooked at too high temperature.

-Lay on a wire rack while cooking remaining dough.
+Lay cooked waffles on a wire rack while cooking remaining dough.
 May be kept in warm oven (225 degrees) until ready to serve, or serve immediately with toppings.

 - To clean waffle iron, use a spatula to remove any remaining bits of sugar while waffle iron is still warm.
-You may use a damp cloth or paper towel and a soft utensil such as a silicone spatula to clean with the paper towel on the end.
+You may also use a damp cloth or paper towel at the end of a silicone spatula to clean.

 - Pearl Sugar is found at kitchen stores such as Orson Gygi in SLC, William Sonoma and online at Amazon.